jronallo/microdata_schemaorg_example/source/code4lib.html.md

 Google currently only supports Rich Snippets for several of the Schema.org types (Applications, Authors, Events, Movie, Music, People, Products, Products with many offers, Recipes, Reviews, TV Series-- not all of which are Schema.org types).
+For each of these item types Google requires that certain properties be present in order for a rich snippet to have a chance of showing up.
+Even then a rich snippet may only show up for a page if an item is relevant to the users query.
 But using the
 [Structured Data Linter](http://linter.structured-data.org/) we get this possible preview for the LandmarksOrHistoricalBuildings item.